nhungpham1707/CUTnRUN/README.md

     <img src="https://github.com/nhungpham1707/CUTnRUN/blob/main/Figures/heatmap_PearsonCorr_readCounts.png" width="400", height="400" alt>
 </p>
 <p>
-    <em>Replicate correlation: overall most replicates from the same condition are highly correlated indicate that data from replicates are reliable.</em>
+    <em>Replicate correlation: overall most replicates from the same condition are highly correlated indicate that data from replicates are reliable.
+The last 6 samples: -FH, -011, -TH, -LH, -012, -013 used anti-histone antibodies so it is correct that they are not correlated with other samples that use anti-TFE3 antibody.</em>
 </p>

 ## Module 2.
 Data normalization and peak calling